 The MARAC will seek to reduce the threat of further harm and repeated domestic abuse to the individual and their family members, through the agreed actions of the partner agencies.

 The MARAC has no authority or responsibility in statute and is intended to enhance existing arrangements rather than replace them.
-As the MARAC is not an official body it does not own the risk associated with any particular case, but, by discussing cases at a MARAC, all the constituent agencies assume some responsibility for that ongoing risk.
+As the MARAC is not an official body it does not own the risk associated with any particular case, but, by discussing cases at a MARAC, all the constituent agencies hold some responsibility for that ongoing risk.

 The MARAC will utilise advocacy and support services within Somerset to support the individual, reducing the level of risk to said individual and maximising their safety and general wellbeing.